-This statement applies to Jamesons Group of Companies, its subsidiary companies and its agents in relation to its activities, that can be broadly described as a managing agent of strata schemes and similar legal entities.
+This statement applies to Kooper & Levi Strata Management, its subsidiary companies and its agents in relation to its activities that can be broadly described as a managing agent of strata schemes and similar legal entities.

-The Privacy Act 1988 (Cth) (Privacy Act) and the Privacy Regulations 2013 (Privacy Regulations) requires the Jamesons Group of Companies (Jamesons) to comply with 13 Australian Privacy Principles (APPs) (subject to other provisions of that Act) in how we handle personal information.
+The Privacy Act 1988 (Cth) (Privacy Act) and the Privacy Regulations 2013 (Privacy Regulations) requires Kooper & Levi to comply with 13 Australian Privacy Principles (APPs) (subject to other provisions of that Act) in how we handle personal information.
 The APPs regulate the manner in which personal information is handled throughout its life cycle, from collection to use and disclosure, storage, accessibility and disposal (where applicable).

 Personal information is defined as any information or an opinion, in any form and whether true or not, about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion.

-Kooper & Levi Strata Management Pty Limited is a company within the Jamesons Group of Companies.
-Jamesons offers a variety of services primarily in strata titles property matters throughout Sydney.
-In addition Jamesons are licensed under the Property Stock and Business Agents Act and carry out various functions as strata managers and/or managing agents of Owners Corporations and home unit companies.
+Kooper & Levi Strata Management is a company within CNG Property Group.
+Kooper & Levi offers a variety of services primarily in strata titles property matters throughout Sydney.
+In addition Kooper & Levi are licensed under the Property Stock and Business Agents Act 2002 and carry out various functions as strata managers and/or managing agents of Owners Corporations and home unit companies.

 Aside from the contents of this statement, Kooper & Levi is also governed by a number of statutory and non-statutory policies as part of the “Strata Management industry”, and our corporate privacy principles.

 * The Strata Schemes Management Act 2015;